Weebly Review: Is It the Right Website Builder for You?

 You can also edit your meta titles and descriptions, customize URLs, and benefit from more advanced SEO features, including adding alt text to images and page-specific descriptions.

-Plus, when we carried out our site speed test, Weebly came in last for its poor server response time.
+However, it’s not all perfect.
+When we carried out our site speed test, Weebly came in last for its poor 1.4-second server response time and the slowest index time of 3.3 seconds.
 Once, this might not have mattered too much, but since the introduction of Google’s Core Web Vitals, loading time is more important than ever.

 Despite this, Weebly is still a good choice if you’re new to SEO.
 Weebly has a truly awesome Ultimate SEO Guide to walk you through optimizing your website from start to finish.
 From carrying out keyword research to analyzing your site’s performance, Weebly’s guide covers it all!

 You can install Google Analytics to your site to make it easier to monitor how well your site is doing.
 Weebly also has its own built-in website statistics tracker called Insights, which gives you real-time statistics on your site’s data and traffic patterns.

 All-in-all, Weebly has a strong SEO offering, particularly for those who are new to the world of website building and might be feeling a little lost.
 However, those with more experience under their belt might find its lack of advanced functionality frustrating.

 - Discover the 5 Best Website Builders for SEO in our helpful review, to give your site the best chance of ranking well